longTREC/summer_school/pages/day3.md

 <img src="../assets/logos/LongTREC_logo_FINAL.png" width="200" />

-# Day 3
+# Day 3 Agenda

 ## Goals
-Morning session:
+**Morning session: Differential expression analysis**
-* To learn how long-read RNA-seq can be used for differential isofrom expression/usage analysis and what are the current challenges
+* To learn how long-read RNA-seq can be used for differential isoform expression/usage analysis and what are the current challenges
-* To learn about specific chase of expression analysis: allele-specific expression analysis
+* To learn about specific case of expression analysis: allele-specific expression analysis

-Afternoon session:
+**Afternoon session: RNA modifications**
 * Learn how long read sequencing technologies are utilized for the study of RNA modifications
 * Hands-on session for the study of the tRNAome

 ## Timetable

 | Time | Activity | Details | Literature |
 |------|---------|---------|------------|
 | 9:00 - 9:30 | How to build your expression matrix and concept of DE analysis vs DIU | call and join, join and call |  |